These 18 Cleaning Products Are Safe & Sustainable — And They Actually Work

 Blueland The Clean Essentials ($39)

-Cleancult sells a number of home products like all-purpose cleaner, dish soap, hand soap, and the most recent addition to the roster, biodegradable laundry detergent.
-What ties these products together is a commitment to safe ingredients.
-The all-purpose concentrates start with a base of antifungal coconut and layer on plant-derived, smell-good additions from there.
+Cleancult's home bundle is a one-stop shop: It comes with dish soap and dishwasher tablets, hand soap, laundry detergent, bar soaps, and all-purpose concentrates that start with a base of antifungal coconut and layer on plant-derived, smell-good additions from there.
 Their packaging is also something to smile about: Instead of a spray bottle with a tough-to-recycle nozzle, these cleaners come in colorful (and recyclable!) milk cartons.

 Cleancult Complete Home Bundle ($99.98)

-This one is almost good enough to eat.
-Veles, a new all-purpose cleaner that launched earlier this year, is made almost entirely out of food waste: 97% of its functional ingredients are reverse-engineered from food waste collected in the tristate area, and the other 3% is fragrance.
+Veles, a new all-purpose cleaner that launched earlier this year, is made almost entirely out of food waste: 97% of its functional ingredients are reverse-engineered from food waste collected in the tri-state area, and the other 3% is fragrance.
 Beyond being a conversation starter, it's safe to say the stuff works, too, considering it's sold out in most places.

 Veles All-Purpose Cleaner ($20)